Don't sign this petition if you don't care about poverty, unemployment or homelessness.

 To the Honorable President and Members of the Senate in Parliament assembled:

-We the undersigned signatories are aggrieved of being deprived of our inalienable right to a basic livable income derived from the resources of the Commonwealth to which we are entitled to as human beings and citizens of this country.
+We the undersigned signatories in the event of unemployment, retirement or from the inability to perform work, are aggrieved of being deprived of our inalienable right to a basic liveable income derived from the resources of the Commonwealth to which we are entitled to as human beings and citizens of Australia.

 The right to social security is a fundamental right, affirmed under the United Nations International Covenant on Economic, Social and Cultural Rights to which Australia is a signatory.

 The signatories to this petition ask the Senate to consider the following proposition below and then cast a majority vote in the affirmative for the question to be presented in a referendum to the Australian People in the following form.

 DO YOU APPROVE the proposed law for the alteration of the Constitution entitled-